-- 16.5.4.1 Without prejudice to the penal sanctions possibly incurred pursuant to point 15.3. of this Rules, the applicable sanctions are following: - a) the cancellation of the individual results obtained by the licensee during the competition. - b) all consequences resulting from this cancellation, including the withdrawal of medals, points and prizes. - 16.5.4.2 Disciplinary sanctions chosen among the following measures, excluding any pecuniary sanction: - a) A temporary or permanent prohibition to participate in the competitions and events organised by the ICF or where the ICF is the ruling body - b) A temporary or permanent prohibition to participate directly or indirectly in the organisation and conduct of the competitions or sports events organised by the ICF or where the ICF is the ruling body and the trainings preparing for it. - c) A temporary or permanent prohibition from exercising the functions of the organs within the ICF. - 16.5.4.3 When the ICF finds that the person concerned has violated the provisions of Anti-doping rules, they may receive a suspension to be defined according to the severity of the infringement. - 16.5.4.4.
+16.5.4.1 Without prejudice to the penal sanctions possibly incurred pursuant to point 15.3. of this Rules, the applicable sanctions are following:

+b) all consequences resulting from this cancellation, including the withdrawal of medals, points and prizes.

+16.5.4.2 Disciplinary sanctions chosen among the following measures, excluding any pecuniary sanction:

+a) A temporary or permanent prohibition to participate in the competitions and events organised by the ICF or where the ICF is the ruling body b) A temporary or permanent prohibition to participate directly or indirectly in the organisation and conduct of the competitions or sports events organised by the ICF or where the ICF is the ruling body and the trainings preparing for it.

+c) A temporary or permanent prohibition from exercising the functions of the organs within the ICF.

+16.5.4.3 When the ICF finds that the person concerned has violated the provisions of Anti-doping rules, they may receive a suspension to be defined according to the severity of the infringement.

+16.5.4.4.
 The ICF sets the date of beginning for the sanctions.